Model Merging in the Essential Subspace: Introduction

 Building on these insights, our method consists of two components.
 Instead of directly decomposing the task matrix (i.e., the parameter update matrix), we first perform Principal Component Analysis (PCA) on the proxy activation shifts induced by the task matrix.
 The matrix is then decomposed along the resulting principal directions, forming the task’s Essential Subspace, which is directly connected to the output feature space and ensures minimal feature loss compared to other low-rank subspaces of the same rank.
 Each task matrix is subsequently projected onto its Essential Subspace before fusion.
 Experiments demonstrate that this subspace aligns more closely with the task’s feature representation, exhibits stronger energy concentration, and isolates task-specific knowledge more effectively than conventional SVD-based subspaces.
 Next, we introduce a simple yet effective Polarized Scaling mechanism.
 It adaptively rescales task matrices at three levels: across layers, tasks, and dimensions, amplifying high-norm (strong-signal) components while suppressing low-norm (weak-noise) ones.
 This polarization effectively reduces inter-task interference during model fusion and ensures the preservation of essential task knowledge in the merged model.

 Our main contributions are summarized as follows: \begin{itemize} \item We propose a decomposition method that builds an essential subspace aware of activation shift distributions, aligning closely with feature distribution and concentrating energy more effectively, thereby better preserving task-specific knowledge and reducing cross-task interference. \item We show that the pre-fusion and post-fusion task matrix norms reflect gradient confidence and inter-task consensus, respectively.
-Based on this, we introduce a multi-level polarized scaling mechanism that prevents crucial parameters from being overshadowed during merging. \item Extensive experiments show that our method outperforms existing model merging approaches and effectively narrows the gap between the merged model and the expert models, as demonstrated in Figure \ref{fig:accuracy_comparison} and Section \ref{seq:experiments}. \end{itemize}
+Based on this, we introduce a multi-level polarized scaling mechanism that prevents crucial parameters from being overshadowed during merging. \item Extensive experiments show that our method outperforms existing model merging methods and effectively narrows the gap between the merged model and the expert models. \end{itemize}